deepu105/deepu105.github.io/_posts/2019-07-12-reflection-on-golang.md

 ### Doesn't need a runtime

 Go doesn't need a runtime like JVM or NodeJS, Go applications can be compiled into an executable cross-platform binary using the [standard Go tooling](https://golang.org/pkg/go/build/).
-This makes Go applications portable and platform independent.
+This makes Go applications portable and platform-independent.

 ## What I don't like about Go